 NIBIB is celebrating the exceptional work of women grantees.
 The global science community has recognized that a gender gap in science, technology, engineering, and mathematics (STEM) has existed for many years.
-In the past fifteen years, there has been an ongoing effort to promote and inspire women and girls to participate in STEM fields.
+In the past 15 years, there has been an ongoing effort to promote and inspire women and girls to participate in STEM fields.
 Research has indicated that gender inequality is partially due to unsupportive cultures that negatively impact the advancement of a woman’s career.
 As a result, women are underrepresented across the United States at the tenure-track faculty, tenured faculty, and leadership levels.
-The NIH Director, Dr. Francis Collins, is committed to creating a supportive environment for all genders in the biomedical workforce.
-In 2016, Dr. Collins formed a Gender Inequality Action Task Force (TF) to develop recommendations for NIH to address these concerns.
-NIBIB is committed to supporting women grantees and recognizes the impact their research contributions have made on the NIBIB community.
+Dr. Francis Collins, a past NIH Director, was committed to creating a supportive environment for all genders in the biomedical workforce.
+In 2016, Dr. Collins formed a Gender Inequality Action Task Force to develop recommendations for NIH to address these concerns.
+NIBIB is committed to supporting women grantees and recognizes the impact that their research contributions have made in the NIBIB community.
 Learn about the career journeys and research endeavors of a selection of these outstanding women researchers below.